 Poker Tournament Strategy

 Whether you’re playing micro stakes tournaments or the Sunday Million – you need to know what you’re doing to have a chance at winning.
 That seems obvious right?
 But trust me, there are too many players entering tournaments with no clue.
 That’s great news for you though cos it mean’s poker is not dead, despite what you hear.
-This article is going to give you poker tournament strategy tips that can be used to increase your cash rate, final tables and wins.
+This article is going to give you with eight poker tournament strategy tips that can be used to increase your ITM rate, final tables and wins.

 Tournament poker regs seem to nit it up and count on making it deep with premium hands.
 Don’t be one of them.
 Stay active, keep stealing the blinds from late position and don’t give up.
 A lot of poker sites are advocating the slow down approach but that’s what your opponents want.
 Regs are playing too many tables, not paying enough attention and missing profitable spots to steal the blinds.
 Tournament poker will always reward those who are able to consistently steal blinds and keep their stack alive.
 The fact that people are defending their blinds loosely should not make you fold more often in late position.
 Why?
 You have position.
 You have the advantage in a hand, even if your hand is weaker.
 Never forget that.

 2: Pre-Flop Bet Sizing

 Consistency is very important when it comes to raising pre-flop.
 It’s fine if you want to make it 2.5x then stick with that.
 Please don’t change it based on hand strength.
 It’s 2020 and even the most basic of poker players will notice and instantly tag you.
 If you are a poker training video membership member, you’ll know my preference re’ pre-flop bet sizing but I will re-iterate it here non-members.